 This means that the use or disclosure of a trade secret will be unlawful (1) where the user knows (or should know) that it was obtained unlawfully or (2) where the infringing activity is carried out intentionally or with gross negligence by a person who obtained the information unlawfully or in breach of some other duty of confidence.
 Where a trade secret is obtained from a third party, its use or disclosure may still be unlawful if the user knew or should have known that the person from whom it was obtained was using or disclosing the trade secret unlawfully.

-a) unauthorised access to or copying of any documents, objects, materials, substances or electronic files, lawfully under the control of the trade secret holder, contained the trade secret or from which the trade secret can be deduced;
+(a) unauthorised access to, appropriation of, or copying of any documents, objects, materials, substances or electronic files, lawfully under the control of the trade secret holder, containing the trade secret or from which the trade secret can be deduced;

-f) any other conduct which, under the circumstances, is considered contrary to honest commercial practices.’
+(b) any other conduct which, under the circumstances, is considered contrary to honest commercial practices.

-The issue that has drawn most attention, however, is the proposal to create liability for conduct that is considered contrary to ‘honest commercial practices’.
-While some conduct will clearly contravene this standard, the potential for differing and inconsistent interpretations across Member States will be high until such time as the Court of Justice of the EU decides a case in which it can give guidance on interpretation.5
+The issue that has drawn most attention is the potential for liability for conduct that is considered contrary to 'honest commercial practices'.7 While some conduct will clearly contravene this standard, the potential for differing and inconsistent interpretations across Member States will be high until such time as the Court of Justice of the EU decides a case in which it can give guidance on interpretation.8

-The Directive will also make it unlawful to produce infringing goods or place them on the market.
+The Directive also makes it unlawful to produce infringing goods or place them on the market.
 In effect, this will be a strict-liability offence, as no particular state of mind is required and liability will follow even if the manufacturer did not know that the goods were infringing.

-One aspect of liability that the EU will not insist on, however, is the criminalisation of trade secret misuse.
-Although some states, such as Germany, France and Finland, already have varying degrees of criminal sanctions in this area, the EU will not compel or encourage Member States to follow suit.6
+One aspect of liability that the EU did not insist on, however, is the criminalisation of trade secret misuse.
+Although some states, such as Germany, France and Finland, already have varying degrees of criminal sanctions in this area, the EU has not compelled or encouraged Member States to follow suit.9

-Reverse engineering is another area where there are no planned remedies.
-This is a concern in some industries, as highlighted by the Max Planck Institute:
+This allowance has created concern in some industries, as highlighted by the Max Planck Institute:

-the use without restrictions of trade secrets obtained through reverse engineering appears problematic, in particular in sectors where [. . .] considerable investments are made in the development of new products.
+the use without restrictions of trade secrets obtained through reverse engineering appears problematic, in particular in sectors where . . . considerable investments are made in the development of new products.
 Notable examples include the cosmetic industry, which regularly invests quite heavily in the development of perfumes, but where the know-how generated thereby can be decoded with relative ease through reverse engineering.
-The unrestricted use of such know-how raises concerns that it could pose a substantial threat to the companies concerned, eventually leading to market failure whereby such goods would no longer be produced.7
+The unrestricted use of such know-how raises concerns that it could pose a substantial threat to the companies concerned, eventually leading to market failure whereby such goods would no longer be produced.10

 ii Limitation periods

-If a trade secret is used, copied or disclosed in breach of the Article 3 standards (including breaches of contractual restrictions in licences, franchise agreements, or non-disclosure agreements (NDAs), for example), the remedies will include:8
+If a trade secret is used, copied or disclosed in breach of the Article 4 standards (including breaches of contractual restrictions in licences, franchise agreements, or non-disclosure agreements (NDAs)), the remedies will include:11

-- a injunctions to prevent further use or disclosure of the information;
+- injunctions to prevent further use or disclosure of the information;

-- b court orders prohibiting infringing goods from being produced, marketed, sold, stored, imported or exported;
+- court orders prohibiting infringing goods from being produced, marketed, sold, stored, imported or exported;

-- h publication of judgments in appropriate cases.
+- publication of judgments in appropriate cases; and

 Use in this context also includes using the information to 'significantly benefit' the design, functioning or processes used in other products.